vjc578/stravatools/README.md

 ## Segment Tracker

 The segment tracker is designed to work with leaderboard challenges, where a person wants to know what segments they still have to complete.
 The command line is the same as the leaderboard plus the name of the person you want to track.
-Example: `python segmentracker.py --config_file=examples/august_neighborhood_segment_challenge.txt --cookie_file=stravacookies.txt --output_dir=/Users/vjc --name="Vinay Chaudhary`
+Example: `python segmentracker.py --config_file=examples/august_neighborhood_segment_challenge.txt --cookie_file=stravacookies.txt --output_dir=/Users/vjc --name="Vinay Chaudhary"`

 ## Route Builder